What alterations can I make to a listed building without planning permission?

 Tamsin Griffith - Courtney Road Primary School, Bristol

-have worked with Building Transformation on several projects within the hospitality industry and have found
+have worked with Building Transformation on several projects within the hospitality industry and have found them to provide high levels of professionalism and workmanship.

 Stephanie LE COUTEUR - ARTELIA UK